Purchasing Methods, Policies, and Procedures

 Regents Docket Information

-Regents Policy requires that individual purchases and contracts valued at $1,000,000 and over be presented to the Regents for approval after the bid/proposal process has been completed and prior to making the purchase or contract.
+Regents Policy requires that individual purchases or contracts valued at $5,000,000 and over be presented to the Regents for approval after the bid/proposal process has been completed and prior to making the purchase or contract:

 Board of Regents Purchasing Policy